Categories

 How HR can stamp out bullying

-Making sure you clearly communicate your expectations to employers is the best way to manage workplace bullying.
-Create a policy and procedures document that outlines your anti-bullying policy and what steps can be taken when employees fail to adhere to your policy.
+The best way to manage workplace bullying is to communicate your expectations to employees clearly.
+Create a policy and procedures document that outlines your anti-bullying policy and what steps can be taken when employees fail to adhere to it.
 It’s important to be clear that complaints will be handled confidentially.

 This policy document should also give victims clear steps on how to handle a bullying incident and ensure there is a procedure in place to report any incidents to management or HR.
-If a complaint cannot be resolved locally, or if the complaint involves an employee’s manager or supervisor, it should be escalated to management.
-It’s also extremely important you establish a confidential reporting mechanism that staff understand and can access as required.
+If a complaint cannot be resolved locally or involves an employee’s manager or supervisor, it should be escalated to management.
+It’s also extremely important that you establish a confidential reporting mechanism that staff understand and can access as required.

 A formal investigation should be conducted to assess the complaint, with conciliation or mediation offered.
 The nature of the allegation will usually determine the immediate steps that need to be taken.

-Like all job requirements for HR, regular communication and quick action is the key here.
+Like all job requirements for HR, regular communication and quick action are key here.
 Even informal complaints need to be handled swiftly and investigated because it doesn’t take long for word to spread and the reputation of a workplace will suffer.
+Ultimately, what can HR do about workplace bullying?
+They can demonstrate leadership by responding quickly, supporting victims, and ensuring perpetrators are held accountable through fair processes.

 5 top tips for HR to manage workplace bullying: